ArdentEmpiricist/enc_file/README.md

 Both encrypt and decrypt override existing files!

+**Panics** at errors making safe execution impossible but functions mostly return results.

-To install: clone the repository and build from source or use cargo install enc_file.
+**To install:** clone the repository and build from source or use cargo install enc_file.

 **Warning: Don't use for anything important, use VeraCrypt or similar instead.**